TheBestCo/bestprice-360/README.md

 Will enable logging.

 ### Notes
-- If Skroutz Analytics is deployed, then - for convenience - all needed is inserting the snippet code.
+- If Skroutz Analytics is deployed, then - for convenience - all that's needed is inserting the default snippet code.